oa100/lonchera/README.md

 ![video2](media/2.gif)

 # 📊 Budget Tracking

 - Displays the current state of the user's budget for the current month

 ![video3](media/3.gif)

+# Show balances

+- It can also show you the balances of all your accounts at a point in time

 # ⚙️ Customizable Settings
 - Change the polling interval for new transactions